 Another simple-sounding point, but it’s important for young people to know the impact interest rates can and should have on their money choices.
 For instance, if you ever intend to apply for a credit card (which shouldn’t be a first, or even second port of call!), will you understand the interest rate on the money they will owe – and how long it could really take to pay off your debt if they only pay the minimum payment due each month?

 Mortgage interest rates similarly need scrutiny.
 The best deal does not come to you – you have to find it.
 Do you also understand how DIRT (Deposit Interest Retention Tax) can reduce the interest earned on your savings by so much that it is often rendered nearly negligible?

 As interest deposit rates rise over the coming years, remember Albert Einstein’s famous comment "Compounding is mankind’s greatest invention as it allows the reliable systematic accumulation of wealth !" though we could be waiting a LONG time for interest rates to rise.

 4. Loyalty to a bank is rarely rewarded

 The free flights, money and gifts from banks trying to entice first-year college students to open an account are tempting indeed – but don’t be fooled!
 Do a little digging online before committing to anything and you could find that what is being offered by the banks in question – or even your current bank – doesn’t suit your needs at all.

-Advice from an independent financial adviser at the start of your working life is simply the best thing you could do – but pay for that advice otherwise you might be buying an unnecessary product…
+Advice - even a life changing full financial review - from an independent financial adviser at the start of your working life is simply the best thing you could do – but pay for that advice otherwise you might be regretting…